offbyone/ideas/content/old/asides/signs-you-drink-with-the-wrong-people.md

 Odds are, Beau should not be allowed to see this link: [We Are Your Friends](/images/we_are_your_friends.mov)

-It\'s video, so don\'t bother, on a slow connection.
+It's video, so don't bother, on a slow connection.

 \### Update:

 The file at the original location was moved, so this Youtube link has it.
-If I find the better version again, I\'ll upload it and host it here.
+If I find the better version again, I'll upload it and host it here.

 [Justice vs. Simian: We Are Your Friends](http://youtube.com/watch?v=6zo1-XlazvY)

 \### Update again

-The link is fixed, it\'s a local file now.
-Will work \'til doomsday.
+The link is fixed, it's a local file now.
+Will work 'til doomsday.